 As you can imagine, this is a very personal decision for each couple.
 But many times I am asked, “Should we continue?
 Do you really think we still have a chance?” so I wanted to address this in a tip.

-Most times, I cannot answer this very personal question, unless of course there is a specific diagnosis such as removal of the ovaries or if the female’s body seems to be in menopause (usually occuring late 40’s to early 50’s), because it truly is the couple’s decision.
+Most times, I cannot answer this very personal question.
+Unless there is a specific diagnosis such as removal of the ovaries or if the female’s body seems to be in menopause (usually occuring late 40’s to early 50’s), because it truly is the couple’s decision.

 Keep in mind there is even a group of women in the world who regularly have children up into their late forties.
-If you have read our Fertility Over 35 (formerly known as Fertile Over 40) ebook, available in the books section of the website, then you already know what may be the key for this group of women.
+If you have read our Fertility Over 35 (formerly known as Fertile Over 40) ebook, then you already know what may be the key for this group of women.
 If not you can find this ebook here.